Work resulting from research done at the Center

 Blazer, Annie.
 “Religion and Sport in America.”
 Religion Compass 6(5):287-297, 2012.

 —.
-“Hallelujah Acres: Christian Raw Foods and the Quest for Health” in Anthology of Religion, Food, and Eating in North America, ed.
-Marie Dallum, Nora Rubel, Reid Neilson, and Ben Zeller.
-New York: Columbia University Press. (forthcoming)
+“Hallelujah Acres: Christian Raw Foods and the Quest for Health” in Religion, Food, and Eating in North America, ed.
+Marie Dallam, Nora Rubel, Reid Neilson, and Ben Zeller.
+New York: Columbia University Press, 2014.

 Boustan, Ra’anan.
 “Rabbi Ishmael’s Miraculous Conception: Jewish Redemption History in Anti-Christian Polemic.”
 In The Ways that Never Parted: Jews and Christians in Late Antiquity and the Early Middle Ages.
 Texts and Studies in Ancient Judaism, no. 95, edited by Adam H. Becker and Annette Yoshiko Reed.
 Tübingen: Mohr Siebeck, 2003.